Paul Muni: Hollywood

 In 1929, Muni was signed by Fox.
 His name was simplified and anglicized to Paul Muni (derived from his nickname of youth "Moony").
-His acting talents were quickly recognized, and he received an Oscar nomination for his first film, The Valiant (1929), although the film did poorly at the box office.
+His acting talents were quickly recognized, and he received an Oscar nomination for his first film, The Valiant (1929), although the film fared poorly at the box office.
 His second film, Seven Faces (also 1929), was also a financial failure.
 Unhappy with the roles offered to him, he returned to Broadway, where he starred in a major hit play, Counsellor at Law.

-Paul Muni soon returned to Hollywood to star in such harrowing pre-Code films as the original Scarface and I Am a Fugitive from a Chain Gang (both 1932).
-For the second, he was nominated for an Oscar for Best Actor.
-Muni's acclaim as a result of this performance impressed Warner Bros. that they signed him to a long-term contract, publicizing him as "the screen's greatest actor."
+Muni soon returned to Hollywood to star in provocative pre-Code films such as Scarface and I Am a Fugitive from a Chain Gang (both 1932).
+For his role in I Am a Fugitive from a Chain Gang, Muni was nominated for an Oscar for Best Actor.
+His acclaim as a result of his performance impressed Warner Bros., which signed him to a long-term contract, publicizing him as "the screen's greatest actor."

 Scarface, part of a cycle of gangster films at the time, was written by Ben Hecht and directed by Howard Hawks.
 Critic Richard Corliss noted in 1974 that while it was a serious gangster film, it also "manages both to congratulate journalism for its importance and to chastise it for its chicanery, by underlining the newspapers' complicity in promoting the underworld image."

+In 1935, Muni starred in Black Fury.
+At the 8th Academy Awards, Muni was not officially nominated for the Academy Award for Best Actor, but he came in second on the basis of write-in votes, which were allowed that year.

-In 1935, Muni persuaded Warner Bros. to take a financial risk by producing the historical biography The Story of Louis Pasteur.
+Muni persuaded Warner Bros. to take a financial risk by producing the successful historical biography The Story of Louis Pasteur, which was released in 1936.
 This became Muni's first of many biographical roles.
-He starred as the forward-thinking maverick scientist who fights derision in his native country to prove that his medical theories will save lives.
-Until that film, most Warner Bros. stories originated from current events and major news stories, with the notable exceptions of George Arliss's earlier biographical films Disraeli, Alexander Hamilton, and Voltaire.
-The sudden success of Pasteur gave Warner's "box office gold", notes Osborne.
-Muni won an Oscar for his performance (as had Arliss for his performance in Disraeli six years earlier).
+Until that film, most Warner Bros. stories had originated from current events and major news stories, with the notable exceptions of George Arliss's earlier biographical films Disraeli, Alexander Hamilton and Voltaire.
+Muni won an Oscar for his performance.

-He played other historical figures, including Émile Zola, a "man of conscience", in The Life of Emile Zola (1937), for which he was nominated for an Oscar.
+Muni played other historical figures, including Émile Zola in The Life of Emile Zola (1937), for which he was again nominated for an Oscar.
 The film won Best Picture and was interpreted as indirectly attacking the repression of Nazi Germany.
 He also played the lead role in Juarez (1939).

 In 1937, Muni played a Chinese peasant with a new bride in a film adaptation of Pearl Buck's novel The Good Earth.
-It co-starred Luise Rainer as his wife; she won an Academy Award for her part.
-The film was a recreation of a revolutionary period in China and included special effects for a locust attack and the overthrow of the government.
+The film was a re-creation of a revolutionary period in China and included special effects for a locust attack and the overthrow of the government.
 Because Muni was not of Asian descent, when producer Irving Thalberg offered him the role, he said, "I'm about as Chinese as [President] Herbert Hoover."